btskinner/downloadipeds/README.md

 # IMPORTANT NOTE

 The default behavior is to download **ALL OF IPEDS**.
 If you don't want everything, modify `ipeds_file_list.txt` to include only those files that you want.
 Simply erase those you don't want, keeping one file name per row or comment them out using a hash symbol (#).
+Since the downloading script ignores lines starting with hashes, you can add notes or better section headers to the file if you want.

 I try to keep `ipeds_file_list.txt` updated, but if I've missed a file or haven't updated in a while, just add the name of the file or files, one to a line.
-Since the downloading script ignores lines starting with hashes, you can add notes or better section headers to the file if you want.
+If you notice missing files, feel free to submit a pull request with an updated version of `ipeds_file_list.txt`.

 You also have the option of whether you wish to overwrite existing files.
 If you do, change the `overwrite` option to `TRUE`.
 The default behavior is to only download files listed in `ipeds_file_list.txt` that have not already been downloaded.

 # To Run

 For the default options, run the script `downloadipeds.R` as is.
 It will create subdirectories as needed to store data and program files.
 You may wish to place the folder in its own directory.
 Just make sure that `ipeds_file_list.txt` is in the same directory.
 For example, let's say you place both files in a directory called `ipeds`:

 ```
 ./ipeds